Ferenc Mádl: Professional career

 Between 22 February 1993 and 15 July 1994 he was minister for culture and education.
 Between February and July 1994 he filled the post of chairman of the Council for Higher Education and Science.
 Also in 1994, he was appointed chair of the National Cultural Fund.
 He stood as the opposition MDF-KDNP-Fidesz's nominee for President of the Republic in 1995.
 He had been chairman of the Hungarian Civil Cooperation Association since 1996.
 From 1999 he has been a member of the scientific advisory body for the Viktor Orbán government.

 On 15 March 1999 he was awarded the Széchenyi Prize for his internationally recognized scientific achievements in the areas of European law, private international law and international commercial law, as well as for his higher educational and scientific organizational efforts.

 In September of the same year he was also honoured with the French order of the Légion d'honneur.

 On 3 May 2000 he was nominated by Fidesz and the FKGP for the position of President of the Republic, which he accepted.
 The National Assembly of Hungary elected Ferenc Mádl President of the Republic on 6 June 2000.
 He was inaugurated as President of the Republic of Hungary on 4 August 2000.
 His duty, by Constitution, extended to 5 years.
 His term as President ended in 2005: he did not want to run again for the office.
 He was succeeded by László Sólyom, an independent candidate of the right-wing opposition, who defeated Katalin Szili in the indirect presidential election.

+World Justice Project

 After his presidency, Ferenc Mádl served as an Honorary Co-Chair for the World Justice Project.
 The World Justice Project works to lead a global, multidisciplinary effort to strengthen the Rule of Law for the development of communities of opportunity and equity.